 - 1/2 cup white sugar

 - 1 teaspoon flour

 - 1 teaspoon vanilla extract

-- Beat in the sugar, milk, eggs, flour, nutmeg, cinnamon, ginger, and vanilla on medium speed until mixture is smooth.
+- Beat in the sugars, evaporated milk, eggs, flour, nutmeg, cinnamon, ginger, and vanilla on medium speed until mixture is smooth.

 - Pour filling into the prepared pie crust.

-- Bake at 350 degrees F (175 degrees C) for 55 to 60 minutes, or until knife inserted in center comes out clean.
-Pie will puff up like a souffle and then will sink down as it cools.
+- Bake for 55 to 60 minutes, or until knife inserted in center comes out clean.
+Pie will puff up like a soufflé and then will sink back down as it cools.

 - Cool on the counter for one hour and then transfer to the refrigerato for at least 4 hours before serving.
 Serve with whipped cream, if desired.